 Charter is a cable operator that provides services in the United States.
 Charter offers to residential and commercial customers traditional cable video programming.
-Internet services, and voice services, as well as advanced video services such as Charter OnDemandTM, high definition television, and digital video recorder ('DVR'') service.
-Charter sells its cable video programming.
-Internet, voice, and advanced video services primarily on a subscription basis.
+Internet services, and voice services, as well as advanced video services such as Charter OnDemandTM, high definition television, and digital video recorder ("DVR") service.
+Charter sells its cable video programming, Internet, voice, and advanced video services primarily on a subscription basis.
 Charter also sells local advertising on cable networks and on the Internet and provides fiber connectivity to cellular towers.
 Liberty acquired its interest in Charter on May 1, 2013.
 At December 31, 2014, Liberty Broadband owned approximately 28.8 million shares of Charter common stock, which represents an approximate 26% ownership interest in Charter's issued and outstanding shares as of December 31, 2014.
-Under Liberty's stockholders agreement with Charter, Liberty had the right to cause one of its nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees of the board, provided they meet the independence and other qualifications for membership on those committees.
+Under Liberty's stockholders agreement with Charter, Liberty had the right to nominate four directors to the Charter board of directors, subject to certain exclusions and requirements.
+Liberty also had the right to cause one of its nominees to serve on the nominating and corporate governance, audit and compensation and benefits committees of the board, provided they meet the independence and other qualifications for membership on those committees.
 These rights were transferred to Liberty Broadband in connection with the Broadband Spin-Off.

 Also included in Liberty Broadband is an investment in outstanding shares of Time Warner Cable, which is classified as available-for-sale and is carried at fair value based on quoted market prices.
 As of December 31, 2013, the Company had two outstanding written call options, each on 625,000 Time Warner Cable shares with strike prices of \$91.6834 and \$90.8420 per share which expired in February and August 2014, respectively.
-During 2014, the Company entered into two separate written call options, each on 625,000 Time Warner Cable shares of \$92.0232 and \$90.8420 per share which were rolled into two new call options Quring October 2014.
-As of December 31, 2014, the Company had an outstanding written call option of 625,000 Time Warner Cable shares with a strike price of \$92.0232 per share which expired in February 2015.
-Additionally, as of December 31, 2014, the Company had another outstanding written call option on 625,000 Time Warner Cable shares with a strike price of \$92.0232 per share which expired in February 2015.
-Additionally, as of December 31, 2014, the Company had another outstanding written call option on 625,000 Time Warner Cable shares with a strike price of \$92.8420 per share which expired in February 2015.
-Additionally, as of December 31, 2014, the Company had another outstanding written call option on 625,000 Time Warner Cable shares with a strike price of \$92.8420 per share which expired in February 2015.
+During 2014, the Company entered into two separate written call options, each on 625,000 Time Warner Cable shares with strike prices of \$92.0232 and \$90.8420 per share which were rolled into two new call options during October 2014.
+As of December 31, 2014, the Company had an outstanding written call option on 625,000 Time Warner Cable shares with a strike price of \$92.0232 per share which expired in February 2015.
+Additionally, as of December 31, 2014, the Company had another outstanding written call option on 625,000 Time Warner Cable shares with a strike price of \$92.8420 per share which expires in May 2015.